stanjdev/TS-String-Library/README.md

 stringLib.shift("Hello world!");
 // returns "ello world!H"

-stringLib.makeHashTag("Amazing bongo drums for sale");
+stringLib.makeHashTag("Amazing bongo drums for sale", 3);
+// returns an array of the n longest words of a given string, with a hashtag '#' prepended to them
 // returns ['#amazing', '#bongo', '#drums']

 stringLib.isEmpty(`   `);